What is the meaning of H. Res. 114; what does it really do?

 “YOU HAVE THE POWER!” –We said at the Congressional Briefing 2-13-2020.
 Our children afflicted with deadly cancer in urgent need of solutions, the most vulnerable population, the most under-represented, clearly warrant this attention from the House of Representatives.
 With a simple signature of support, each Representative has the power to attach the word “HOPE” to pediatric brain cancer, and DIPG, the very worst of the worst.
 It also brings the spirit of collaboration and determination to helping these children–and to letting them know that “WE GOT THIS.” –That we’re fighting for them.
 If there ever were a worthy case for an awareness day, THIS IS IT.

-The DIPG Awareness Resolution: FINALLY–As the childhood cancer community, has been striving for A NATIONAL CONVERSATION about the chronic lack of research funding for childhood cancer, referring directly back to the #MoreThan4 movement of 2015.
-For a more detailed history, visit our wix site page.
+The DIPG Awareness Resolution: FINALLY–As the childhood cancer community, has been striving for A NATIONAL CONVERSATION about the chronic lack of research funding for childhood cancer, referring directly back to the #MoreThan4 movement of 2014-5.

 The general public is not aware, for the most part, that childhood cancer is not a priority in the medical research system, due to the way it has been traditionally structured to accommodate corporate expedience in investment profits and catering to large numbers of patients for clinical trials of pharmaceuticals.
 It is important that the public be given a poignant example of the experiences we are expected to accept and endure in our country today, amid commercials and promotions claiming 80% of children with cancer survive.
 This claim does not give a complete picture, despite the progress made in the past 40 years with the treatment of leukemia.
 This is addressed in our Letter to Congress.